ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **a)** Make sure you are using the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-**b)** Make sure you are using the suggested YT Music version given in step 1 of the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_music_apk).
+**b)** Make sure you are using the suggested YT Music version given in step 1 of the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#1-downloading-rvx-manager-yt-music-apk--vanced-microg).

 **c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
 Then fully close the Manager, and try again.

 * If it still doesn't work you can try searching the sub for your error.
 Alternatively, you can patch on a different device or use a different patching method.

 If you patch on a different device or use a different patching method be sure to patch the APK variant that was built for the architecture of the device you plan to **install** the patched APK on.
-Refer to step 1 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_music_apk) for info on downloading an APK for a specific architecture.
+Refer to step 1 in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#1-downloading-rvx-manager-yt-music-apk--vanced-microg) for info on downloading an APK for a specific architecture.

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
 To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

-If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).
+If you want to patch on PC, follow the instructions for the desired method in in [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).